 F1, the Pinnacle of Motorsport has races spanning 5 Continents.
 The Canadian GP is one race that has been a regular feature on the Calendar.
 The teams make the journey trans-Atlantic post the glamorous Monaco GP to race at the Circuit Gilles Villeneuve situated close to the city of Montreal in the State of Quebec.

-The circuit is named after Gilles Villenueve a McLaren and then a Ferrari driver ( father of 1997 F1 World Champion Jacques Villenueve ).
+The circuit is named after Gilles Villeneuve a McLaren and then a Ferrari driver ( father of 1997 F1 World Champion Jacques Villeneuve ).
 He enjoyed a close relationship with the Ferrari Supremo Enzo Ferrari.There is also a Bronze Bust of him at Fiorani, Ferrari's test track in Maranello, Italy.

 The circuit has produced some memorable races over the years, most notably the 2011 Canadian GP which was the longest race in the history of F1.
 Who can forget the horrific crash of Robert Kubica in 2007 only for the Polish Driver to return and have his maiden win at the same circuit a year later!
 Turns like the Senna S, the Hairpin Curve are well known but the most notorious of these is the Wall Of Champions.. just after the last turn which has ended races of so many racers ( champions included ).

 The Circuit sees a lot of visitors over a race weekend coming from all over the world.
-I had the opportunity to attend the 2019 Canadian GP, well known for the controversy that unfolded after the Stewards handed Sebastian Vettel a time penalty of 5 seconds for rejoining the track in a dangerous manner ( while leading the race ) thereby gifting the win to Lewis Hamilton.
-This circuit has characteristics similar to those at Albert Park in Melbourne ( where the season opener is held ) but offers a lot of overtaking opportunities over the course of a lap.
+I had the opportunity to attend the 2019 Canadian GP, well known for the controversy that unfolded after the Stewards handed Sebastian Vettel a time penalty of 5 seconds for dangerously rejoining the track ( while leading the race ) thereby gifting the win to Lewis Hamilton.
+This circuit has characteristics similar to those at Albert Park in Melbourne ( where the season opener is held ) but offers a lot of overtaking opportunities throughout a lap.

 A new Paddock Club building was built in 2019 and its quite a sight to behold!